 Greenland's economy remains critically dependent on exports of shrimp and fish and on a substantial subsidy - about $650 million in 2009 - from the Danish Government, which supplies nearly 60% of government revenues.

 Greenland for some is a tourism mecca as it offers unlimited spaces and challenges for anglers, hikers, kayakers and mountain climbers.
-In addition, dramatic glaciers are easily discovered and winter sports can be enjoyed all year round.
+In addition, dramatic glaciers are easily discovered.

 Midnight Sun, Greenland